 Grouping of Data

-Here, I grouped the rows using their names and finding the mean.
+Here, I grouped the rows using their names and found the mean.
 Instead of mean, you can use sum() to find the sum, std() to find the standard deviation, etc.

 Reading CSV Files